HKCaesar/Parallel-OBLIMAP-Scanning/README.md

 By combining the current fast scanning mode with a parallel MPI implementation we expect that the time consumption of OBLIMAP's scanning phase reduces sufficiently, in order to allow on-line coupling with adaptive grids, which we expect to be a near future demand.
+Using more processors the fast scan method could be left out totally, and the full scan method will be parallelized using one processor for each destination grid point.
+The latter approach holds even for unstructered grids.

 # Code
 The OBLIMAP 1.0 code (release 2010) is available at the Github project: https://github.com/treerink/oblimap-1.0